-For further information on divorce, separation, children arrangements and other Family Law services please contact the assistant to the Family Team, Julia McGuigan on 01256 305596 or email email@example.com
+For further information on divorce, separation, children arrangements and other Family Law services please contact our friendly and compassionate Family Law Team on 01256 844888 or email firstname.lastname@example.org

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.

 If you are need of professional, reliable legal advice, contact us today.

 Victoria House 39 Winchester Street Basingstoke Hampshire RG21 7EQ